 The Biomedical Laboratory Diagnostics degree programme is a Swiss-wide novelty.
 It meets the growing social and technical demands on diagnostics and healthcare and thus makes an important contribution to maintaining the health and quality of life of the entire population.
 The cooperation between the Departments of Life Sciences and Facility Management and Health combines high scientific-technical demands with the ways of thinking and acting of a health profession.

-At the interface of biomedicine, laboratory analytics, new digital possibilities and patient welfare, you as graduates in Biomedical Laboratory Diagnostics will play a decisive role in the future.
+At the interface of biomedicine, laboratory analytics, new digital possibilities and patient welfare, you as graduates of the bachelor in Biomedical Laboratory Diagnostics will take on a decisive role in the future.

-The Bachelor's degree qualifies you to practice the profession of BMLD.
+The Bachelor's degree qualifies you to practice the profession of biomedical laboratory diagnostics.
 With professional experience and appropriate further training, you can then take on tasks in management, education and research.
 Further training opportunities include, for example, a Master's degree at home or abroad.

 The degree programme prepares you for a developmental role in the medical laboratory, in biomedical research and development and in biomedical diagnostics.